BBaysinger/bb-portfolio/backend/README.md

 This is the backend service for the BB Portfolio website, built with Payload CMS and Next.js.

+> See also: [Engineering Standards](../docs/engineering-standards.md) for conventions on env vars, Docker images, and operational guardrails used across this repo.

 ## Features

 - Type-safe CMS with generated TypeScript types